shi-gg/witchsky.app/README.md

 ## Improvements on Bluesky

 - Funner name (still love you tho bsky!)
-- Nicer colors (based on coffee...)
+- Nicer colors (kinda like gruvbox? not quite)
 - We call them skeets (at least for English users)
 - Ignores `!no-unauthenticated` labels
 - Share links to bitchsky.app or bsky.app
 - Embed player works with [stream.place](https://stream.place/) links!
+- No push notifications (may be added later)
+- Kept super up-to-date (as a result, rarely unstable)

 ### Experiments